JakeFrancis03/Project_Portfolio_GEO441/README.md

 Author: [Jacob S. Francis]

 ## Overview
 - This repository contains Google Colab Notebooks prepared for GEO 441/541 @Miami University during the fall semester of 2025.
-This course is a part of the GiSCI Certificate courework at Miami University, which serves as the introduction to ArcGIS Pro and Geographic Informations Systems.
+This course is a part of the GiSCI Certificate coursework at Miami University, which serves as the introduction to ArcGIS Pro and Geographic Informations Systems.

 ## Data
 Compressed Zip File To Data Sources: (https://drive.google.com/drive/folders/1EGiXktsumKgAdEeayWlpc9DPGG8QrWsT?usp=sharing)